 Community involvement plays a critical role in effective stormwater management.
 Individuals can contribute by installing rain gardens and using permeable pavements to increase infiltration and reduce runoff.
 Proper disposal of hazardous materials and reducing the use of pesticides and fertilisers also help maintain stormwater quality.

-Communities have also started to engage in educational programs to raise awareness about the importance of stormwater management and encourage sustainable practices among citizens.
+Communities are participating in educational programs to boost awareness about why stormwater management matters and to promote sustainable habits among locals.

 Innovations in Stormwater Management